Health of The Persian Cat

-Type 1 (mild) brachycephalic persians are doll face Persians.
-Their nose falls far below the lower lever of their eyes and has a distinguishable nose ridge with a protruding snout.
+Type 1 (mild) brachycephalic persians resemble traditional face Persians.
+Their nose and nose break is far below the lower lever of their eyes.
+They have a distinguishable nose ridge with a protruding snout.
 The lower jaw is even with the top jaw and the teeth properly align.
-The shortness of their muzzle has no significant health detriments when compared to mesocephalic cats.
+The shortness of their muzzle is associated with no significant health detriments when compared to mesocephalic cats.

 Skull images taken from the Journal of Feline Medicine and Surgery (2009) 11, 891 – 900.